 Security RisksAn unsupported version of Windows will no longer receive software security updates, leaving your PCs and servers wide open to harmful viruses and malware that can steal your personal information and leave you wide open to countless security risks.

 Compliance IssuesVulnerability to security risks will result in an officially recognized control failure by internal/external audits, resulting in suspension of certifications and public awareness of your company’s inability to adequately maintain its systems and customer information, thus tarnishing your business’ reputation.

 Upgrade Your Technology

+Let IT Radix help you migrate to Windows 7, 8 or Server 2012!
 Please fill out this form and we will get in touch with you shortly.
 Or give us a call us today.